firgia/FE-Firebase-Basic/authentication/README.md

 ### Email Verification Screen

-sometimes users register with someone else's email, to ensure that email we have to verify.
+Sometimes users can sign up with unknown email, we have to send link verification to verify isn't an unknown email.

 ![demo](https://user-images.githubusercontent.com/89120990/158054312-a7821399-9807-486a-846a-a66796dd81a2.gif)